Kevin Ian Schmidt

 Decide and Implement new control measures

 If the risk is not adequately controlled decide which new control procedures are required and ensure these procedures are implemented.
 The control measures are the actions performed to reduce either the probability of the accident happening or the severity of the outcome, and where possible both.
-When considering what measures to put in place it is important to consider both severity and likelihood, in order to minimise the overall risk.
+When considering what measures to put in place it is important to consider both severity and likelihood, in order to minimize the overall risk.

 When deciding what new control measures will be required, it is helpful to work through the ‘hierarchy’ of controls.
 The hierarchy is as follows: